Tom4tot/Windows-11-Personal-Setup/README.md

 - Create bootable USB with [Rufus](https://rufus.ie/en/), leave everything as default (GPT, UEFI, NTFS), and customize the *Windows User Experience*: tick everything
   - Benefits: faster than Microsoft's tool, makes the use of a local account easier, skips privacy questions (all will be off)
 - Naviagate to /sources in and add the ei.cfg attached to this repo.
-  - Benefits: it will bypass your current Windows key and allow you to choose Windows Pro instead of Windows Home.
+  - Benefits: it will bypass your current Windows key and allow you to choose Windows Education/Enterprise instead of Windows Home.
+  	- Education edition is my favorite as it has all the features from Enterprise but is also included in the multi-edition iso available from Windows without an account, unlike the enterprise iso that is hard to get.
+You can fin a comparison of all versions [here](https://en.wikipedia.org/wiki/Windows_10_editions#Comparison_chart):
 - Reboot and install Windows.
 Make sure to delete all your partitions (except the data one, if you have one) and to choose the professional edition.

 ### Applications that I use / install (FOSS / *proprietary*) (alphabetic order)